pellcorp/creality-wiki/docs/rpi.md

 - Where `--printer <ThePrinter>` is a predefined, downloaded or downloadable printer definition
 - Where `--mount <TheMount>` is only required for some predefined printer definitions
-- Where `<TheProbe>` is one of bltouch, microprobe, cartotouch, beacon, klicky, btteddy or eddyng.
+- Where `<TheProbe>` is one of bltouch, microprobe, cartotouch, cartographer, beacon, klicky, btteddy or eddyng.

 #### Predefined Printer